canonical/testflinger/docs/reference/device-connector-types.rst

     * - ``user_data``
       - Required file provided with :ref:`file attachments <file_attachments>`.
         This file will be consumed by the autoinstall and cloud-init.
-        Sample user-data file with is provided below.
+        Sample user-data is provided in the section below.
     * - ``redeploy_cfg``
       - Optional file provided with :ref:`file attachments <file_attachments>`.
         This file will override the grub.cfg in reset partition.